devensyscybersecurity/cycom_writeups/README.md

 # writeups_2023
-The website containing the writeups for the Open Cycom 2023 CTF.
+The website containing the writeups for the Cycom CTFs.

 ## Installation
 ```